ankane/groupdate/README.md

 :tada: Time zones supported!!

-PostgreSQL only at the moment - support for other datastores coming soon
+PostgreSQL and MySQL only at the moment - support for other datastores coming soon

 ## Usage